Science Week CPD – Moons, Moons, Moons

 Through a series of activities we will address all these questions and more

 - Make your own Meteorites, and use them to make impact craters

 - How does the Moon differ from Earth?
 We look at Weather, Gravity, Earth and Space

 - We’ll learn how the Moon is valued by different cultures.

 This free, 2-hour course will show participants how to use inquiry based learning techniques to promote children’s learning and understanding of Science, Technology, Engineering and Maths (STEM).
-Participants will also explore activities that support the theme of Science Week.
 These have been developed from ESERO and Discovery Primary Science & Maths resources.